-- of OPERA events.
-Fig. 36 shows the mean number of photoelectrons observed at the middle of the - 2 scintillator strips versus the strips production time.
-Fig. 37 is the marginal distribution of the former. - The mean number of photoelectrons is 5.9 (the specifications required it to be larger than 5).
+- Fig. 36).
+All distributions of the number of p.e versus the distance have been fitted by an exponential - distribution.
+The parameters are stored in a data base for further use during the analysis to reconstruct - by calorimetry the energy of OPERA events.
+Fig. 36 shows the mean number of p.e observed at the - middle of the scintillator strips versus the strips production time.
+Fig. 37 is the marginal distribution - of the former.
+The mean number of p.e is 5.9 (the specifications required it to be larger than 4).